andrew/ultimate-awesome/README.md

 - [awesome-made-by-brazilians](https://github.com/felipefialho/awesome-made-by-brazilians) - 🇧🇷 A collection of amazing open source projects built by brazilian developers.
 - [Algorithmic-Resources](https://github.com/hkirat/Algorithmic-Resources) - A Curated list of Topic wise Theory and Questions to Get You Started On Competitive Coding.
 - [knowledge-graphs](https://github.com/shaoxiongji/knowledge-graphs) - A collection of research on knowledge graphs.
-- [Awesome-LLM4AD](https://github.com/Thinklab-SJTU/Awesome-LLM4AD) - A curated list of awesome LLM/VLM/VLA/World Model for Autonomous Driving(LLM4AD) resources (continually updated).
 - [awesome-transfer-learning](https://github.com/artix41/awesome-transfer-learning) - Best transfer learning and domain adaptation resources (papers, tutorials, datasets, etc.).
 - [awesome-aws-amplify](https://github.com/dabit3/awesome-aws-amplify) - Curated list of AWS Amplify Resources.
+- [Awesome-Embodied-Robotics-and-Agent](https://github.com/zchoi/Awesome-Embodied-Robotics-and-Agent) - This is a curated list of "Embodied AI or robot with Large Language Models" research.
+Watch this repository for the latest updates! 🔥.
 - [awesome-cryptoeconomics](https://github.com/jpantunes/awesome-cryptoeconomics) - An awesome curated list of Cryptoeconomic research and learning materials.
 - [awesome-cbir-papers](https://github.com/willard-yuan/awesome-cbir-papers) - 📝Awesome and classical image retrieval papers.
 - [Crypto-OpSec-SelfGuard-RoadMap](https://github.com/OffcierCia/Crypto-OpSec-SelfGuard-RoadMap) - Here we collect and discuss the best DeFi, Blockchain and crypto-related OpSec researches and data terminals - contributions are welcome.
-- [Awesome-Embodied-Robotics-and-Agent](https://github.com/zchoi/Awesome-Embodied-Robotics-and-Agent) - This is a curated list of "Embodied AI or robot with Large Language Models" research.
-Watch this repository for the latest updates! 🔥.
 - [awesome-okr](https://github.com/domenicosolazzo/awesome-okr) - A curated list about OKR (Objective - Key Results).
 - [awesome-tikz](https://github.com/xiaohanyu/awesome-tikz) - A curated list of awesome TikZ documentations, libraries and resources.
 - [Awesome-Deepfakes-Detection](https://github.com/Daisy-Zhang/Awesome-Deepfakes-Detection) - A list of tools, papers and code related to Deepfake Detection.